openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Omitting elements

 If an element is to be omitted according to the rules above, but is a requirement for a valid response, the OP shall omit its parent element as well.
-This OP shall repeate this process until the response is valid.
+This OP shall repeat this process until the response is valid.

 ### Error handling